How to Backup Ransomware Encrypted Files

 Image of additional folder for backup

-6. Lastly, click Back Up Now button to start the process.
+6. Lastly, click the Back Up Now button to start the process.

 Image of Windows backup